Alder Hey Children's Hospital: Performance

 In October 2013, the Care Quality Commission's Intelligent Monitoring system placed Alder Hey in category one, meaning it would be amongst the first hospitals to be inspected under a new style of inspection.

 In May 2014, Alder Hey was inspected by the Care Quality Commission and was given the overall rating Requires Improvement.

 In June 2015, Alder Hey was re-inspected by the Care Quality Commission and was given the overall rating Good, and was rated Outstanding in the Caring category.

 Another inspection took place in 2018, the overall rating was unchanged.

 Management

 Dame Josephine Williams was appointed Chair of the Trust Board in February 2019.
 Louise Shepherd CBE was appointed Chief Executive of the trust in March 2008.

+Honorary Freedom of the Borough

+On 26 January 2023, the Alder Hey Children's Hospital NHS Foundation Trust was granted the Honorary Freedom of the Metropolitan Borough of Sefton.